Tonis81/ARSENCIA-Project/index.md

 <br/>

+*Castelló, 17 September 2021*.
 It has been a great pleasure to attend the presentation of ValER by the President of the Valencian Community, meet colleagues of the PlanGent and others.
 I am also very proud of having a picture of myself with Prof. Angel Carbonell, the director of Science and Research in the Valencian Community.

 <br/>